sotirisf/Umbraco-PropSense/README.md

 This won't (yet) work with SQL Server CE connection strings.

 ### Other notes
-Although this is under my account, it was originally developed by [George J. Capnias](https://github.com/gcapnias).
+Although this is under my account, it was originally developed by [George J. Capnias](https://github.com/gcapnias) and is posted here with his permission.
 Idea and some testing were mine.
 Thanks!